-These microscopic living organisms include bacteria; fungi, such as mold spores; dust mites; viruses; and algae.
-While not all microorganisms are harmful to humans, bacteria are capable of causing health effects such as allergic reactions, respiratory disorders, hypersensitivity and/or infectious diseases.
-Viruses are the cause of certain illnesses and disease.
-The by-products of fungi and dust mites are also capable of causing allergic reactions.
+These microscopic living organisms include bacteria; fungi, such as mold spores; dust mites; viruses; protozoa and algae.
+While most microorganisms are beneficial, bacteria are capable of causing allergic reactions, respiratory disorders, hypersensitivity and, of course, infectious diseases.
+Viruses are the cause of certain illnesses and disease (cold and flu are common examples).
+The by-products of fungi and dust mites are also capable of causing allergic reactions and other problems.

 While live microbes (spore forms) are used in carpet spotters and drain cleaners, laundry detergents only use the non-living enzymes harvested from the microbes.